-The degree is taught at the Creative Campus near Liverpool city centre, giving you the benefit of a small campus experience that is supportive of big ambitions.
+The degree is taught at the Creative Campus near Liverpool city centre, giving you the benefit of a small campus experience that is supportive of big ambitions, plus several well-equipped studio theatre spaces.
 Drama does not exist in a social vacuum.
-It is a vibrant commentary on lives lived, lost and longed for.
-Throughout your time in the Drama, Dance and Performance Studies department you will be asked to place performance work in a social and ethical context that deepens societal understanding and broadens personal responsibility.For more details and information about this course visit:
+It is an essential of commentary on lives lived, lost and longed for.
+Throughout your time at Liverpool Hope University you will be asked to explore performance in relation to contemporary social and ethical contexts, helping you understand of the critical place of performance in twenty-first century society.For more details and information about this course visit:

 Language has a profound influence on the way we see, construct and interpret the world around us.
 It shapes our identities and culture and can be used to manipulate the way we think.
-The English Language degree examines a wide range of varieties of English and their social, cultural and historical contexts.
-It teaches you to engage in a close analysis of texts from everyday discourse to fictional narratives to the language of the media.
+The English Language degree examines a wide range of varieties of English in their social, cultural and historical contexts.
+It teaches you how to closely analyse texts ranging from everyday discourse to fictional narratives to the language of the media.

 Studying English Language provides you with a sound knowledge of how language is structured, how it developed and spread globally, and how it functions both in society and in our minds, but it also equips you with a variety of practical critical and analytical skills.
 We pride ourselves on offering a challenging and stimulating degree with a wide range of innovative teaching and assessment methods, with an emphasis on how language is used for professional purposes and the practical skills valuable in selected careers.

 You will be taught by academics who are actively engaged in research and have published in their specialist fields.
 You will also benefit from the University’s Special Collections in the library, home to over 75,000 printed materials and complemented by an environmentally controlled vault that houses rare books and manuscripts from as early as the ninth century, as well as partnerships with Liverpool’s cultural and educational institutions.
-With a strong commitment to small-group teaching and the personal development of all of our students, we strive to support you in the pursuit of academic excellence.For more details and information about this course visit:
+With a strong commitment to small-group teaching and the personal development of all of our students, we strive to support you in the pursuit of academic excellence.